AdobeDocs/commerce-merchant-services.en/help/data-connection/overview.md

 ![How data flows to the Experience Platform edge](assets/commerce-edge.png)

-In the above image, your storefront and back office data is sent to the Experience Platform edge using an SDK, API, and a source connector.
+In the above image, your behavioral, back office, and customer profile data is sent to the Experience Platform edge using an SDK, API, and a source connector.
 You do not need to fully understand how those pieces work as the extension handles the data sharing complexity for you.
 When the event data is at the edge, you can pull that data into other Experience Platform applications.
 For example:

 |Application|Purpose|Use Cases|
 |---|---|---|